 Cultural diversity ideologies

 A broad range of policy questions can be brought back to the question how to deal with cultural diversity.
 We investigate how people think about cultural diversity and about citizenship in a multicultural society.
-Our studies have for instance focused on the endorsement of diversity ideologies and its consequences for intergroup relations, and on the effects of multicultural citizenship education.
+Our studies have for instance focused on the endorsement of diversity ideologies and its consequences for intergroup relations, voting for parties that focus on these issues and on the effects of multicultural citizenship education.

 Research assessment Ercomer

-In 2014, the Utrecht research programme of Ercomer was evaluated by an international evaluation committee, as part of a national comparative evaluation of 10 sociology and social science research programmes in the Netherlands.
+In 2019, the Utrecht research programme of Ercomer was evaluated by an international evaluation committee, as part of a national comparative evaluation of the sociology and social science research programmes in the Netherlands.
 Ercomer takes part in the programme ‘Social Networks, Solidarity, and Inequality’ of the Department of Sociology of Utrecht University.
-In this research evaluation this programme received maximum scores (of 5, on a scale from 1 through 5) on the criteria quality (international recognition and innovative potential), productivity (scientific output), and viability (flexibility, management, and leadership), and scored 4.5 on relevance (scientific and socio-economic impact): making it the top ranked programme nationally.
+In this research evaluation this programme was evaluated very positive on the criteria quality (international recognition and innovative potential), productivity (scientific output), and viability (flexibility, management, and leadership), as well as on relevance (scientific and socio-economic impact).